Linh91/CV/README.md

 #### Self motivated & driven

-HTML and CSS were beneficial to my previous role as Digital Assistant, so I took it upon myself to teach myself basic coding in my spare time.
-There I discovered my passion for programming.
-I found coding to be enjoyable and mentally stimulating.
-This lead me to pursue a career in development and join Makers Academy.
+I took it upon myself to teach myself basic coding in my spare time as I felt that HTML and CSS would be beneficial to my previous role as Digital Assistant and it wasn’t long before I discovered my  passion for programming.
+This lead me on the path to Makers Academy to pursue a career in program development.

+I find coding to be enjoyable and mentally stimulating and I am determined to make a successful career in it.

 ## Education
 #### Makers Academy (April to June 2017)